-As we walked back to the cars, we agreed that we’d definitely stay in the more remote sites E48 and E50 on a return trip, even if it meant some extra set up and clean up work.
-I’d also heard good things about the sites in the J and K Loops north of Honeymoon Pool, but we never made it there to check it our for ourselves.
-The loops are much smaller than the E, F, G and H loops, so I can imagine that they’d have a more private feel.
+As we walked back to the cars, we agreed that we’d definitely stay in the more remote sites E48 and E50 on a return trip, even if it meant some extra setup and clean-up work.
+I’d also heard good things about the sites in the J and K Loops north of Honeymoon Pool, but we never made it there to check it out for ourselves.
+The loops are much smaller than the E, F, G, and H loops, so I can imagine that they’d have a more private feel.

 After our morning at the creek, we said “goodbye-for-now” to Dinkey Creek camping.
 It was a short but full trip, and I hope we make it back again … but maybe on an off-season next time!